Meet the Staff

 Amanda Sandoval, MSW, CPS

-Assistant Director of Prevention Services
+Director of Communications & Prevention Services

 Amanda Sandoval, Assistant Director of Prevention Services for High Point, began her professional journey at Bridgewater State University (BSU) in 2012.
 During her final semester working towards her Bachelors of Science in Psychology, minor in Sociology, Sandoval was hired as an intern at BAMSI’s Cope Center in Brockton, MA.
 The Cope Center, which serves as a Naloxone pilot site, inspired Sandoval’s passion of working with individuals struggling with substance use disorders.